bus710/nrf-development-in-linux/README.md

 As software changes everyday, the setup can be changed as well.
 However the basic step might be not very different.

-If you are a BLE-MCU engineer, this setting and KiCAD and Draft Sight might be helpful to build up a system to develop IoT edge device.
+If you are a BLE-MCU engineer, this nRF setup, KiCAD, and Draft Sight might be helpful to build up a system to develop IoT edge devices.